CBK Okays Liquidation Of Imperial Bank

 Read: CMA Allowed To Hunt Collapsed Imperial Bank Directors Over Ksh2 Billion Bond

-On June 2, 2020, Kenya Commercial Bank (KCB) acquired certain assets valued at Ksh3.2 billion and assumed liabilities of the same value of Imperial Bank Limited (In Receivership) (IBLIR).
+On June 2, 2020, Kenya Commercial Bank (KCB) acquired certain assets valued at Ksh3.2 billion and assumed liabilities of the same value of IBLIR.

 From June 2, 2020, IBLIR depositors were to be paid a total of Ksh3.2 billion over a period of four years.
 Subsequently, the depositors would have cumulatively recovered 37.3 percent of the deposits since 2015 when payments were commenced.